Mister Bones: Working with Infinity, Inc.

 Since they were minors, an informal court hearing was held to determine the fate of the members of Helix.
 It was found that Mr. Bones had too much of a negative influence on them.
 Infinity, Inc. was given custody of Bones while the rest of the Helix would receive treatment.

 For most of his time with Infinity, Inc. Mr. Bones was not a member of the team even though he took an active part in their adventures and became a hero in his own right, and was eventually accepted by most of the Infinitors.
 During the wedding of Hector and Lyta Hall, Harlequin (Marcie Cooper) used deception to have Bones and Skyman meet at Solomon Grundy's room.
-She then deceived Solomon Grundy into grabbing Bones' arm and using him to kill Skyman with his cyanide touch.
+She then deceived Grundy into grabbing Bones's arm and using him to kill Skyman with his cyanide touch.

-Wracked with guilt, Bones left Infinity, Inc. When Dr. Love gained control of Helix and ordered them to kill Bones, Helix instead turned on Love, killing him.
+Racked with guilt, Bones left Infinity, Inc. When Dr. Love gained control of Helix and ordered them to kill Bones, Helix instead turned on Love, killing him.
 Helix then left in disgust, telling Bones he was no longer one of them.
-The Infinitors, though, granted Bones full membership in the team, but Bones' role in Skyman's death would end up being instrumental in their disbanding soon afterward.
+The Infinitors, though, granted Bones full membership in the team, but Bones's role in Skyman's death would end up being instrumental in their disbanding soon afterward.